ai2cm/fv3config/README.rst

     config = get_default_config()
     write_run_directory(config, './rundir')

-`config` is a configuration dictionary which contains namelists, input data specifications, and other options.
+:code:`config` is a configuration dictionary which contains namelists, input data specifications, and other options.
 It can be edited just like any dictionary.

+For more in-depth usage, please refer to the documentation.
+This can be generated with :code:`make docs`.